NRD-Tech/nrdtech-python-aws-lambda/README.md

 # Python AWS Lambda App
-This is a project template for a python application that will be triggered either by an Event Bridge schedule or an SQS queue
+This is a project template for a python application that will be triggered either by an Event Bridge schedule, an SQS queue, or an API Gateway endpoint

 # Technology Stack
 * Python 3.12
 * Docker
 * Terraform
-* AWS
-  * Lambda
-  * EventBridge
-  * ECR

 # Using this Template